MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bidispl/nf-bidispl-ibidirequestcontainer-getenumobject.md

 ## -description

-The <b>IBidiRequestContainer::GetEnumObject</b> method enumerates the bidi requests in a list.
+The <b>GetEnumObject</b> method enumerates the bidi requests in a list.

 ## -syntax

 ````
-HRESULT IBidiRequestContainer::GetEnumObject(
+HRESULT GetEnumObject(
   [out] IEnumUnknown **ppenum
 );
 ````